 Yoni Eggs Are Dangerous and Toxic?
 A Practical Guide to Choosing Your Next Yoni Egg Wisely

-There are a number of terrible things that can happen if you choose the wrong yoni egg.
-Some women have experienced their crystal rusting after using it in their vaginas or not drying it after a cleansing.
-Anyway, other crystals can actually dissolve in your vagina.
+There are a few terrible things that can happen if you choose the wrong yoni egg.
+Some women have experienced their crystal rusting after using it in their vaginas or not drying it after cleansing.
+Anyway, other crystals can dissolve in your vagina.
 Finally, some crystals are just flat out toxic.

 So, “How do I avoid the wrong crystals?” you ask.
-Here is a very quick tip: With the exception of obsidian crystals with a Mohs Hardness of 5.5, you should only only insert Yoni Eggs made of crystals that have a Mohs Hardness of 6.5 and higher.
-You don’t have to be an expert to do your Googles before your Kegels (although a responsible seller will definitely have or help you research the information you need with your purchase.)
+Here is a very quick tip: Except for obsidian crystals with a Mohs Hardness of 5.5, you should only insert Yoni Eggs made of crystals that have a Mohs Hardness of 6.5 and higher.
+You don’t have to be an expert to do your Googles before your Kegels (although a responsible seller will have or help you research the information you need with your purchase.)

 The Good News

 Before I get to the bad news, here are some crystals that are usually suitable for your yoni.
 The below crystals can withstand body heat, moisture, extensive cleansing, and prolonged submersion.

 - Natural Quartz